helgoboss/helgobox/doc/user-guide.md

       interaction.

-Each mapping row provides a context menu (accessible via right-click on Windows and Linux, control-click on macOS), which lets you move this mapping to another mapping group.
+Each mapping row provides a context menu (accessible via right-click on Windows and Linux, control-click on macOS), which allows you access to the following functionality:

+- **Copy:** Copies this mapping to the clipboard.
+- **Paste mapping (replace):** Replaces this mapping with the mapping in the clipboard.
+If the clipboard contains just a part of a mapping (source, mode or target), then just this part gets replaced.
+- **Paste mapping (insert below):** Creates a new mapping that's like the mapping in the clipboard and places it below this mapping.
+- **Copy part:** Copies just a part of the mapping (source, mode or target).
+- **Move to group:** lets you move this mapping to another mapping group.

 ### Mapping panel